cliburn/sta-663-2015-old/index.md

 * Querying a relational database with SQL
 * Database design for statisticians

-**Possible Exercise**: You are given a data set that needs to be cleaned and reformatted into a data frame.
+**Sample Exercise**: You are given a data set that needs to be cleaned and reformatted into a data frame.

-**Possible Exercise**: Given an SQLite3 database, use SQL to answer some questions and extract data subsets.
+**Sample Exercise**: Given an SQLite3 database, use SQL to answer some questions and extract data subsets.

-**Possible Exercise**: Given a spreadsheet, design a normalized database to manage the data.
+**Sample Exercise**: Given a spreadsheet, design a normalized database to manage the data.
 Transfer the data from the spreadsheet into the database.

 ### Unit 3: Exploratory data analysis and visualization (10%)
 * Manipulating data in a DataFrame